nodeshift/tutorial/cloud-native/README.md

 1. Start minikube:

-   - For windows Start minikube by opening Powershell or Command Prompt **as administrator** and enter below command.
+   - For windows Start minikube by opening Powershell or Command Prompt **as administrator** and enter the following command:

    ```
    minikube start